 You may be entitled to compensation if you were given misleading or unclear information when you were sold your card and/or identity protection policy, and you purchased the policy based on this information.

+Compensation will depend on the length of time you had the insurance policy and which of the two insurance products you bought.
 If you are entitled to compensation you will have the premiums you have paid since 14 January 2005 returned to you, less any sums paid out under the policy, plus interest.
 This date is used because it is when we started regulating insurance products like these.
+Card protection cost about £30 a year while identity protection cost about £80 a year.
+The average redress payment per customer to date is around £188.

 Copyright © 2014 FCA.
 All Rights Reserved.